 Similarly, we have mass conversion table which is as follows:

 Unit Conversion Table

-Let’s have a look at some of the basic unit conversion of mass and length.
+Let’s have a look at some basic unit conversion of mass and length.

 |Units of Length||Units of Mass|

 = 100 dag

 = 1000 g

 |1 g = 10 dg

 = 1000 mg